pjackson31/hello/_pages/about.md

 title: "About"
 ---

-We are in a new era in the 21st Century; a digital era that is going to change the way we work and the way we live.
+We are in a new era in the 21st Century.
+This era has gone digital, and as a result, the way we work and the way we live will forever be different.
 Similar to many times of transition, there will be both positive and negative effects.
-The world we live in is immensely interconnected and approaching a point of peak globalization, the coming effects of technology will be felt globally.

-Current Amherst college student of Computer Science and Political Science, my passion is to understand the intersections of technology, politics, and finance in a world that is becoming increasingly globalized.
+Current Amherst college student of Computer Science and Political Science, my passion in the classroom has been to understand the intersections of technology, politics, and finance (theories of the financial singularity)

 At my core, I am a natural problem solver.
-This has led to my deep interest in business problems through my experience with Harvard Business School as well as within the Venture Capital space.
-At the VC, I was able to understand the way software helps businesses operate and help entrepreneurs find a competitive edge to disrupt segments of the B2B software market.
+This passion for solving problems has to lead to experience within Harvard Business School, a Silicon Valley VC, and a Wealth Management Firm.
+At the VC, I was able to understand how software helps businesses build and develop strategies.